MinervaRose/MinervaRose.github.io/docs/_posts/2022-10-17-deadpool-amigurumi-pattern.markdown

 At the end of R4 you will do 4 sc along the top edge.
 You may have to do 2 sc at a time.

-Fold he rectangle along the longest part, ss to join, ch 1.
+Fold the rectangle along the longest part, ss to join, ch 1.

 Now you will be starting the head and crocheting in the round.